yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 After setting your Tyk configuration, all you need to do is to send a token in an `Authorization` header from your gRPC client.

+### gRPC load balancing

+Tyk is able to perform load balancing on gRPC traffic using an approach similar to our native [Load Balancing](/docs/planning-for-production/ensure-high-availability/load-balancing/) functionality.

+For both secure and insecure gRPC scenarios, the steps above serve as a starting point.

+#### In a secure gRPC scenario

+For configuring multiple upstream targets in a secure gRPC scenario, follow these additional steps:

+* Check the "Enable round-robin load balancing" flag in the "Core Settings" section of your API.
+* Define each target as `https://grpc.test.example.com:10000`, `https://grpc.test.example.com:10001` and so on.

+#### In an insecure scenario (H2C)

+Use the same approach but use the H2C scheme instead: `h2c://grpc.test.example.com:10000`, `h2c://grpc.test.example.com:10001`, etc.

 ### Example of gRPC proxy using H2C
-This is the simplest way to have a working gRPC proxy setup, in order to do so we will need:
+This is the simplest way to have a working gRPC proxy setup.
+You will need:

-* A gRPC server, for this example we will use [this server](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)
+* A gRPC server.
+For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/helloworld)
-* A gRPC client, we will use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC
+* A gRPC client.
+You can use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC
-* An instance of Tyk gateway and dashboard
+* An instance of the Tyk Gateway and Dashboard

 #### Steps:
-* Execute the gRPC server (for this example we will expose it at port `:50051`)
+* Execute the gRPC server (for this example you can expose it at port `:50051`)
-* Create the API via dashboard with the next configuration:
+* Create the API via the Tyk dashboard with the following configuration:
     * Set HTTP as protocol
     * Set a custom port to expose the api.
-Let's use `12345`
+For this example, let's use `12345`
     * Set listen path: `/`
-    * Now, let's set the `target_url`, in order to tyk to detect that we will use `h2c` for this api we will need to write the url with the prefix `h2c://`, so for this example the value is `h2c://localhost:50051`
+    * Now set the `target_url`.
+In order for Tyk to detect that you will use `h2c` for this API we will need to write the URL with the prefix `h2c://`.
+For this example the URL can be `h2c://localhost:50051`
-    * Hit save, and once the gateway finish the reload we can test the solution
+    * Hit save, and once the Gateway finishes reloading you can test the solution
-* From the command line we can consume the service via tyk gateway, just type `grpcurl -plaintext -proto helloworld.proto -d '{"name": "joe"}' tyk-gateway:12345 helloworld.Greeter/SayHello` and we get as response: `{"message": "Hello joe"}` which means that everything went as it should.
+* From the command line you can consume the service via the Tyk Gateway.
+To test it, enter `grpcurl -plaintext -proto helloworld.proto -d '{"name": "joe"}' tyk-gateway:12345 helloworld.Greeter/SayHello` and you should get as a response: `{"message": "Hello joe"}` which means that everything is working as it should.

 ### Example of gRPC proxy using HTTPS

 #### Prerequisites:
-* a gRPC server, for this example we will use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide) as this example already supports TLS.
+* a gRPC server.
+For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide) as this example already supports TLS.
-* A gRPC client, we will use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC (or you can use the client application)
+* A gRPC client.
+You can use [grpcurl](https://github.com/fullstorydev/grpcurl) which is basically curl but for gRPC (or you can use the client application)
 * A certificate to expose the API via HTTPS
-* An instance of Tyk gateway and dashboard
+* An instance of Tyk Gateway and Dashboard

 #### Steps:
-* Execute the gRPC server (for this example we will expose it at port `:10000`), the `route_guide` application receives a flag to use TLS (`go run server.go -tls=true`).
+1. Execute the gRPC server (for this example we can expose it at port `:10000`), the `route_guide` application receives a flag to use TLS (`go run server.go -tls=true`).
 It's exposed in `grpc.test.example.com:10000`
-* Create the API via dashboard with the next configuration:
+2. Create the API via dashboard with the next configuration:
     * Set HTTPS as protocol
-    * Set a custom port to expose the api.
-Let's use `4444`
+    * Set a custom port to expose the API.
+For this example, let's use `4444`
     * Add the certificate
-    * Set a custom domain, for this example will set `tyk`
+    * Set a custom domain, for this example use `tyk`
     * Set as listen path: `/`
-    * Now in target URL we will set the location of the service: `https://grpc.test.example.com:10000`
+    * Now in the target URL set the location of the service: `https://grpc.test.example.com:10000`
-    * Hit save
+    * Click Save
-* At this point we're ready to test the solution, so, from the command line will type: `grpcurl -proto route_guide.proto -d '{"latitude": 1, "longitude":2}' tyk:4444 routeguide.RouteGuide/GetFeature` and we should get a successful response, note that we are not sending the flag `-plaintext` as our desire is to connect via HTTPS.
+3. At this point you're ready to test the solution, so, from the command line type: `grpcurl -proto route_guide.proto -d '{"latitude": 1, "longitude":2}' tyk:4444 routeguide.RouteGuide/GetFeature` and you should get a successful response.
+Note that you are not sending the flag `-plaintext` as the desire is to connect via HTTPS.

-### gRPC load balancing
+### Example of bidirectional data streaming using a gRPC service exposed via HTTPS but communicating Tyk to service via H2C

+In this example you will expose a gRPC service via HTTPS using Tyk, but Tyk will consume the upstream via h2c.
+This situation is very common when using Kubernetes, where the internet traffic going through Tyk are TLS encrypted, but traffic in the inner cluster are in plain HTTP (h2c).

+#### Prerequisites
+* a gRPC server.
+For this example you can use [this server](https://github.com/grpc/grpc-go/tree/master/examples/route_guide).
+* a client application.
+You can use [this client](https://github.com/grpc/grpc-go/tree/master/examples/route_guide/client).
+* A certificate to expose the API via HTTPS
+* An instance of the Tyk Gateway and Dashboard.

+#### Steps:
+* Execute the gRPC server (for this example expose it at port `:10000`), the `route_guide` application receives a flag to enable/disable TLS (`go run server.go -tls=false`).
+It's available in `locahost:10000`
+* In the Tyk Gateway config file set `"http_server_options.flush_interval": 1`  and run the Gateway (for this example will be running it in port 8000).
+* Create the API via the Tyk Dashboard with the following configuration:
+    * Set HTTPS as the protocol
+    * Add the certificate
+    * Set a custom domain, for this example `tyk`
+    * Set as listen path: `/routeguide.RouteGuide/RouteChat`.
+For testing purposes we will use the `RouteChat` service as this is a bidirectional service.
+    * Now in the target URL set the location of the service: `h2c://localhost:10000`.
+This way Tyk will communicate with the upstream using h2c
+    * Click Save
+* Ensure that the client application has the server address pointing to Tyk, for this example: `https://tyk.com:8000`.
+* Now you are ready to test the solution.
+Run the client application and it should send and receive data simultaneously.

 Currently load balancing is not supported for gRPC.